 See the recipe card for exact quantities and detailed instructions.

-- brown butter - brown butter adds a nutty, caramel like flavor to any recipe and it's so easy to make.
+- brown butter - brown butter adds a nutty, caramel-like flavor to any recipe and it's so easy to make.
 Check out our easy brown butter tutorial below.
+Browning the butter removes the water content from the butter - the milk proteins sink to the bottom and caramelize into those little nutty bits.
+Don't skip the brown butter - it only takes about 5 minutes and makes a real different in the final cookie.

 - chocolate chips - I used a combo of milk and semi sweet chocolate for this recipe.
 I always recommend a high quality chocolate like Ghiradelli or Guittard for making cookies.

-- corn starch - Adding a teaspoon of cornstarch to the cookies gives them tender, chewy middles that will stay soft for days.
+- corn starch - Adding a teaspoon of cornstarch to the cookies does two things, it prevents the gluten from overdeveloping and making your cookie tough.
+It also helps them keep their shape.
+Cornstarch is the secret to tender, chewy cookie middles that will stay soft for days.

 Be sure to see recipe card for exact quantities.